 ASC 805 defines a business combination as “a transaction or other event in which an acquiring entity obtains control of one or more businesses.”

-ASC 805 uses the terms “taxable” and “nontaxable” business combinations.
-These terms refer to whether a tax is imposed on the acquired entity as a result of a business combination.
+ASC 805 distinguishes between “taxable” and “nontaxable” business combinations.
+These terms refer to whether a tax is imposed on the acquired entity because of a business combination.
 This should not be confused with the terminology regarding tax-free reorganizations under U.S. tax law.

 Though the acquired net assets are recorded at fair value for both GAAP and tax purposes, there are often differences in determining the fair value or allocating value between the acquired assets and liabilities under the two systems.
 Deferred taxes are recorded for the differences between the book basis and tax basis of the acquired assets and liabilities.

 A business combination may have other deferred tax consequences due to the expected impact of the acquired business on federal, state, and foreign tax filings.
 These income tax impacts are recorded to continuing operations rather than through purchase accounting.

 Generally, in a nontaxable business combination, the acquirer purchases the acquiree’s stock.
 Under U.S. tax law, the acquirer has carryover tax basis in the acquired company’s assets after a stock acquisition of a corporate entity.
 Unlike an asset purchase, a stock acquisition does not create tax-deductible goodwill.